Darius Johnson-Odom

-Darius "Darjo" Earvin Johnson-Odom (born September 28, 1989) is an American professional basketball player for Al-Difaa Al-Jawi of the Iraqi Basketball Premier League.
+Darius "Darjo" Earvin Johnson-Odom (born September 28, 1989) is an American professional basketball player who last played for the Astros de Jalisco of the Mexican CIBACOPA.
 In 2009, he transferred to Marquette University from Hutchinson Community College.
 As a senior, Johnson-Odom was named first-team All-Big East.

 Player profile

 Johnson-Odom is listed as a 6'2" tall (1.88 m) and 100 kg (220 lb.) point guard-shooting guard.
 He was measured at 6'3" tall with shoes on at the 2012 NBA draft combine.

 Professional career

 Johnson-Odom spent three seasons at Marquette University before he was selected 55th overall in the 2012 NBA draft by the Dallas Mavericks, who immediately traded him to the Los Angeles Lakers.
 Johnson-Odom was assigned to the Lakers' D-League team, the Los Angeles D-Fenders, several times during 2012–13 season.

 On January 7, 2013, Johnson-Odom was waived by the Lakers.
 It was the final day for NBA teams to cut players on non-guaranteed contracts before their contracts became guaranteed for the season.
 He played four games and had just 6 minutes in total for the Lakers, spending most of his time in the D-League where he was the D-Fenders' leading scorer, averaging 21 points per game.

 On January 24, 2013, Johnson-Odom joined Spartak St. Petersburg of Russia for the remainder of the 2012–13 season.

 He joined the Boston Celtics for the 2013 Orlando Summer League.
 On September 25, 2013, he re-signed with the Lakers.
 However, he was later waived again on October 16.
 On October 18, 2013, he signed with the Sichuan Blue Whales of China.
 In November 2013, just four games into the season, he left the Blue Whales.

 On January 3, 2014, he was acquired by the Springfield Armor.

 On March 14, 2014, he signed a 10-day contract with the Philadelphia 76ers.
 On March 24, 2014, he was not offered a second 10-day contract after his first 10-day contract expired.
 Johnson-Odom has not played in an NBA game since.

 During his time in the NBA, Johnson-Odom tied Luther Green's NBA record for most career field goal attempts without a made field goal, going 0–11 on field goals in his 21 minutes of NBA play.
 However, Green did score 3 points in his career, all of which came from free throws; Johnson-Odom, however, went 0-2 from the free throw line throughout his 7-game NBA career, never scoring a single point.
 This makes Johnson-Odom the record-holder for the most career field goal attempts with 0 career points scored.
 Johnson-Odom also holds the record for the most career games played without scoring any points, at 7; second on the list are Pete Nance and Martynas Andriuškevičius, with 6 career games.
 He is second in minutes played (MP) without scoring a point, with 21 MP, behind Patricio Garino (43 MP).